AT-Publishing/website/_posts/2018-12-5-crypto-vs-forex.md

 * **Forex is not ideal for smaller trading banks.** In truth, the forex market is largely made up of hedge funds and trading groups.
 Given the small percentage moves on forex pairs, you need a sizable trading bank to generate respectable returns.
 * **Unpredictable volatility.** Forex markets are called "legacy" which implies something stable, but they can be just as volatile as cryptocurrency markets.
 Indeed there are moments of extreme volatility in forex, particularly surrounding political events.

+## Comparing the Opportunities on Forex and Crypto Markets

 **In truth, there is a place for crypto and forex trading in all our trading arsenals.** Do not expect to come from forex markets, apply your usual forex trading strategy in crypto, walk away with millions after a week and retire early.